 Sadly, we missed some people testing their skills, but still climbed this creaking wooden structure to test our bravery with the sheer height and take a peek at the adrenalin-fuelled journey down!
 The storm soon dashed our daredevil endeavours and we had to quickly get down, which left us even more pumped with adrenalin!
 And to think I grew up thinking swings and roundabouts were outrageously fun!

 Helsinki Beach – Getting to Marjaniemi

 Helsinki has a beach.
 Really – a small, sandy one with smooth rocks to climb all over.
-Marjaniemi beach is one of the hidden gems of Eastern Helsinki and is a great resting spot with views looking out across the Helsinki archipelago.
+Marjaniemi beach is one of the tucked away corners of Eastern Helsinki and is a great resting spot with views looking out across the Helsinki archipelago.
 Go and find this scenic residential hideout.